 · Response to cultural influences;

 · Use of natural resources and economy of means;

 This is a rolling submission with some projects being chosen for immediate publication, others being saved for future publication and a larger group that will be showcased in an online repository of exemplars.
 Each book will showcase between 35 – 40 projects.

-The selection committee will be made up of members of the AIA/CRAN Advisory Group and The Images Publishing Group to ensure true diversity of archetypes, and that the aspirations of quality and diversity of AIA/CRAN are represented in every publication.
+The selection committee will be made up of members of the AIA/CRAN Advisory Group and The Images Publishing Group.

 1. Projects must be submitted by a registered Architect who is an AIA member in good standing.